bip444/bip444.github.io/index.md

 operators (or they would be using other existing distribution methods already).
 These other ideas also do not solve the problem of objectionable content.

+**Why not ban PUSHDATA opcodes/Eliminate the witness discount/Apply a length limit to the Annex rather than eliminating it/Add limits to overall witness or transaction sizes/Make the softfork permanent instead of temporary/Remove the witness discount/Make OP_RETURN cheaper?**

+These are all interesting ideas, but they all increase the complexity of the implementation, and this proposal was optimized to be simple and easy to review for fast deployment.
+If the community decides to do any of these things, this proposal encourages them to do so once it expires.

+**Why not eliminate one or more of the restrictions?**

+This proposal, as is, represents the strongest possible rejection of the arbitrary data storage use case, while minimizing complexity.
+Loosening any of the rules would make it less effective at achieving this objective, for not much benefit.

 **Shouldn't spam be fought in policy?
 Does this proposal affirm that policy is ineffective?**